kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 **Discussion tags** accepts a comma-separated list of tag slugs.
 The tag the form is linked to (if selected) will always be added in addition to this list of tags.

+### In "Access" tab

-**Accept new submissions**: as it says.
+**Accept new submissions**: enables the form.
-Prior to version 1.1.0, was only available for standalone forms.
+On standalone forms, this only controls the creation of new submissions.
+On user profiles or discussion fields, this controls whether the form is available for users or only in draft mode for moderators.

-**Allow users to edit their existing submissions**: as it says.
+**Allow users to edit their existing submissions**: enables submission edit.
-Prior to version 1.1.0, was only available for standalone forms.
+Only available on standalone forms.

 **Max submissions**: optional, the maximum number of submissions before the form automatically closes.
 When the max submissions number is reached, it has the same effect as if **Accept new submissions** was disabled.
 Locked submissions count towards the max submissions.
 Deleted submissions no longer count towards the max submissions.
-Prior to version 1.1.0, was only available for standalone forms.
+This setting is only available for standalone forms and discussion fields with "automatically create discussions".
-It is not advisable to set this setting for non-standalone forms.
+It is however not advisable to set this setting for non-standalone forms.

+**Permissions**: configure local permissions to override global permissions.
+Not available on standalone forms.
+When "Use defaults" is selected, the global value for the permission of the same name is used.
+When set, only this value is checked and the global value is ignored.
+See the Permissions section above for how "own"/"any" work.
+*Available since version 1.2.0.*

+### In "Notifications" tab

+The Notifications tab is only available for standalone forms and discussion fields with "automatically create discussion" option.

 **Send confirmation email to participants**: toggle to send an email with a summary of the answers to the user who submitted the form.
 If the form contains a field with key `email`, an email will also be sent to that address.